-Students receiving financial aid must successfully complete 67% of all institutional and transferrable credit hours attempted, regardless of whether financial aid was received for the credit hours.
-Wharton County Junior College only recognizes and accepts transferrable credit from colleges or universities that have been accredited by a Regional Accrediting Association, as defined in the college's catalog.
+Students receiving financial aid must successfully complete 67% of all institutional and transferrable credit hours attempted that are applicable to the WCJC program being pursued, regardless of whether financial aid was received for the credit hours.
+Wharton County Junior recognizes College only and accepts transferrable credit from colleges or universities that have been accredited by a Regional Accrediting Association, as defined in the college's catalog.
+Credits completed at institutions outside the U.S. may be evaluated for credit.
+Refer to the WCJC Transfer Student portion of the current catalog.